GEMISIS/1-hour-game-jam-magwest-2025/README.md

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).

+## Testing

+Run `npm test` to execute the full test suite and generate a coverage report.
+The summary is printed in the terminal and a detailed HTML report is saved to `coverage/lcov-report/index.html`.

 ### Code Splitting